turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 * **#the_repeaters**: A community of Turing students and alumni who have repeated or are currently repeating a module.

 ## Goal Tracking
-Create a copy of [this gist](https://gist.github.com/kaylaewood/0fc2aa9c40d6151c67a81c1483667e90).
+Watch [this video](https://www.youtube.com/watch?t=16&v=U4IU-y9-J8Q&feature=youtu.be) on creating SMART Goals.
+Then, add your name to [this Goals Document](https://docs.google.com/spreadsheets/d/14CnFCMSFyadbPoMP_ii0NnxQRoZnXKDT2JP-n56yZq8/edit?usp=sharing) and fill out your goal for Intermission.
+We will check in on these goals on the Monday of Week 1.
+Throughout the inning, add your goals for each upcoming week.

 ## Gear Ups and Professional Development
 Weeks 1 and 5 of Gear Up lessons are optional.
-All PD sessions (inlcuding the Giving & Receiving Feedback lesson) are optional.
+All PD sessions (including the Giving & Receiving Feedback lesson) are optional.
 You will have a new set of prompts for your PD Journal.
 You can find those [here](********).

 ## Repeater Fam Time
-In lieu of PD, there is `Repeater Fam`  time on the calendar.
+In lieu of PD, there is **Repeater Fam** time on the calendar.
 This is time for repeaters to use as they wish.
 You can spend that time on a zoom call reflecting on your week.
 You can spend it working together on mythical creatures.
 You can use it to play games and get to know each other better.
 It's your time, do what you want with it!
+Our only ask is that this time is spent in an intentional and collaborative way.
 Instructors will not join any of these calls.

-## Optional Instructional Lessons:
+## Optional Instructional Lessons
 The following lessons are from the first two weeks of mod 1.
 We want you to feel empowered to skip some classes if you feel like there is a better way to spend your time. **You can choose to skip up to 3 of the classes listed below.** If you are planning to skip an instructional lesson, please DM all instructors prior to the start of class to let us know.
 If you do not tell us ahead of time, you will be marked absent.
 * JS: Data Types
 * JS: Object Literals